plabayo/rama/docs/book/src/transport.md

 QUIC needs the `quic` feature and a TLS provider: either `boring`, or `rustls` together with `ring` or `aws-lc`.
 Select an implementation with `TlsOptions::with_backend`; automatic selection prefers Rustls when both are available.
 It is built on [rama-udp][rama-udp], so the socket options and packet features of that layer apply to it.
+Boring builds do not require Rustls, ring, or AWS-LC.
+Applications can also implement the interfaces in `rama::quic::tls::provider` and construct `ClientConfig` and `ServerConfig` with their own TLS 1.3 and packet-crypto provider, without enabling a built-in backend.

 For the connection-oriented streams there are also connectors to make it easy to establish connections in bigger stacks (e.g. http within tls on top of tcp):